 A. Written Test on Sprayer Calibration - Questions will cover all aspects of sprayer calibration, such as volume of spray needed, amount of herbicide needed, nozzle nomenclature and selection, sprayer pressure, droplet size, boom height, drift reduction techniques, etc. The test will be comprised of multiple choice, short answer, and written calculation questions.
 The major reference will be the TeeJet Agricultural Spray Products Catalog from Spraying Systems Company, but other sources may be used.
 Test information will be provided in English or metric units, and correct answers will be accepted only in the units specified on the worksheet (could be English or metric).
 An English-metric conversion sheet will be provided.
 Use of personal calculators will not be permitted.
 Calculators will be provided by the host.
 A 60-minute time limit will be imposed for the written test.
+Time to completion will be recorded for each participant and the shortest time will be used as a score tiebreaker.
 This will be the first event of the contest, and all participants will take the test during this time period.
 The written portion is worth 50 points for individuals and 150 points for the team.

 B. Sprayer Calibration - Each team will calibrate a CO2 backpack sprayer based on a written problem provided during this session.
 The team portion will not be used in calculating individual scores, but will be used to calculate team scores.
 Each team will be given a set of problems and conditions upon which a CO2 backpack sprayer is to be calibrated based upon the application of a herbicide mixture.
 Change from 2013: teams are free to do calculations and work on the sprayer set up at the same time.
 This event is worth 200 points.
 All sprayer components, calculators, and stopwatches will be provided.
 Use of personal calculators will not be permitted.
 Safety glasses (provided by the host) are required to be worn by all students, judges, observers, etc. who are in the calibration event area.
-If the judge sees any student without safety glasses during the time they are working on the problem (calculations, sprayer setup and calibration, and calibration run), 25 points will be deduced from the team score.
+If the judge sees any student without safety glasses during the time they are working on the problem (calculations, sprayer setup and calibration, and calibration run), the team may be disqualified from the Calibration event without a score.
 Each team will be expected to choose the appropriate nozzle tips, speed, pressure, and amount of herbicide for accurate calibration and application.
 Each team will be asked to deliver a designated number of gallons/acre over a given length or area.
 Scoring will be based on accuracy of application, calibration, and elapsed time.